oss-tsukuba/nextcloud-gfarm/README.md

 - Nextcloud log: Nextcloud UI -> Logging
     - or /var/www/html/nextcloud.log in container.
     - This is included in the backup.
-- `make logs` for containers
+- `make logs-<container name>` for containers
-    - NOTE: This is not included in the backup.
+    - NOTE: These are not included in the backup.
+    - NOTE: These logs are removed when running `make reborn` or `make down`
 - /var/log/* in Nextcloud container
     - NOTE: This is not included in the backup.